Tanchwa/DevOps-Projects/Terraform/README.md

 ##Overview
 Here are a couple projejcts using Terraform to automatically provision cloud resources.
 My first project was to provision a single droplet within Digital Ocean.
 Scaling up the difficulty, I decided I wanted to try to provision an entire enterprise architecture within Terraform.
 The first of these is a video on demand system, similar to YouTube.
 The inspiration for this architecture was a video from Cloud With Raj https://www.youtube.com/watch?v=7hZXBrI2TjY&t=458s.
-I am currently still researching some of the components of this architecture, as provisioning aws lambda functions and a content distribution have been especially difficult to provision automatically.
+I am still researching some of the components of this architecture, as provisioning aws lambda functions and a content distribution have been especially difficult to provision automatically.

 ### To Do List for the Video Hosting Service Project
 * research networking, access points for lambda and s3, lamda and dynamodb: